wklein21/pagerank/README.md

 In this document, we will walk through the creation of a simple search engine for the website https://www.lawfareblog.com, a website that provides legal analysis on US national security issues.

+## NOTE: Updates on 12/06/20

+An updated page rank vector computation method was created using both pagerank and word embeddings to find high quality results.
+The new model uses the keyword as well as the five most similar words, as found from the 'glove-twitter-25' model, to conduct its search.
+The previous results were re-generated from applying the new method in 'pagerank.py' to the website "lawfareblog.com", and are given below.

 ## Phase 1: the power method

 In this phase, we will implement the `WebGraph.power_method` function in `pagerank.py` for computing the pagerank vector.